Seeds of Life in Space (SOLIS). XIII. Nitrogen fractionation towards the protocluster OMC-2 FIR4: Introduction

 \section{Introduction}

 The variety in the $^{14}$N/$^{15}$N ratios found across the Solar System (SS) and beyond represents one of the biggest mysteries in astrochemistry.
-The $^{14}$N/$^{15}$N ratio varies broadly among the objects of the SS itself, from approximately 140 in comets (Manfroid et al. 2009; Mumma \& Charnley 2011; Shinnaka et al. 2014), to 50-300 in meteorites (Bonal et al. 2010; Aleon 2010), up to approximately 450 for the solar wind and Jupiter (Marty et al. 2011).
-This last value is believed to represent the protosolar nebula (PSN) value (F\"{u}ri \& Marty~2015), indicating that comets and other pristine SS small bodies are enriched in $^{15}$N. However, the causes of this enrichment and, in particular, its relation to the chemical evolution of the PSN are not yet understood.
+The $^{14}$N/$^{15}$N ratio varies broadly among the objects of the SS itself, from approximately 140 in comets (\citet{Manfroid2009}; \citet{Mumma2011}; \citet{Shinnaka2014}), to 50-300 in meteorites (\citet{Bonal2010}; \citet{Aleon2010}), up to approximately 450 for the solar wind and Jupiter (\citet{Marty2011}).
+This last value is believed to represent the protosolar nebula (PSN) value (\citet{Furi2015}), indicating that comets and other pristine SS small bodies are enriched in $^{15}$N. However, the causes of this enrichment and, in particular, its relation to the chemical evolution of the PSN are not yet understood.

-From the theoretical point of view, a former, popular explanation for the possible $^{15}$N enrichment was the low temperature isotope exchange reactions (Terzieva \& Herbst 2000, Rodgers \& Charnley 2008), similar to those at the origin of molecular deuterium enrichment in cold dense cores (e.g.~Ceccarelli et al.~2014a and references therein).
-However, recent chemical models have challenged this scenario due to the discovery of entrance barriers, which make these reactions unlikely to occur at low temperatures (Roueff et al. 2015, Wirstr\"{o}m \& Charnley 2018, Loison et al. 2019).
+From the theoretical point of view, a former, popular explanation for the possible $^{15}$N enrichment was the low temperature isotope exchange reactions (\citet{Terzieva2000}, \citet{Rodgers2008}), similar to those at the origin of molecular deuterium enrichment in cold dense cores (e.g. \citet{Ceccarelli2014a} and references therein).
+However, recent chemical models have challenged this scenario due to the discovery of entrance barriers, which make these reactions unlikely to occur at low temperatures (\citet{Roueff2015}, \citet{Wirstrom2018}, \citet{Loison2019}).
 The new models also rule out significant nitrogen fractionation processes in the most abundant molecules during the chemical evolution of a star-forming core.
-In fact, significant variations in nitrogen fractionation are theoretically predicted only in extragalactic environments strongly affected by very high fluxes of cosmic rays (Viti et al. 2019).
+In fact, significant variations in nitrogen fractionation are theoretically predicted only in extragalactic environments strongly affected by very high fluxes of cosmic rays (\citet{Viti2019}).